 My friend sent this letter to his family & friends who suffered the loss of a loved one.
 He received heartfelt “Thanks” for each one sent.

-Perhaps, you can share this blog post with someone who lost a spouse, the music video below is appropriate:
+If you share this blog post with someone who lost a spouse, the music video below is appropriate: